Just about everyone could use a little extra cash in their pocket and would like to earn money online on the side.

 Be patient and know that you may not get that many job offers right when you start.
 They key is to build up a reputation or build your own online presence.

-Here are a Few Good Places to Start as a Freelance Writer
+Here are a Few Good Places to earn money online as a Freelance Writer

 This is the largest freelance market out there, and it’s not even close.

 No matter what you want to write about, there’s probably someone looking to pay for it on Upwork.

 There’s also a lot of people looking to be paid for their skills so make sure you over-deliver every time because competition can be fierce.